localstack/localstack-blog.github.io/content/2024-08-26-simulating-outages-for-local-cloud-apps-with-localstack-chaos-api/index.md

 ---
 title: Simulating outages for local cloud apps with LocalStack Chaos API
 description: LocalStack Chaos API enables you to simulate outages in any AWS region or service.
 This blog guides you through setting up a cloud application locally and using the Chaos API to mimic service failures, helping ensure your application handles disruptions smoothly.
-Additionally, it discusses how to integrate chaos tests into continuous integration workflows, providing a detailed strategy for building and testing resilient systems.
+Additionally, it discusses how to write chaos tests, providing a detailed strategy for testing resilient systems.
 lead: LocalStack Chaos API enables you to simulate outages in any AWS region or service.
 This blog guides you through setting up a cloud application locally and using the Chaos API to mimic service failures, helping ensure your application handles disruptions smoothly.
-Additionally, it discusses how to integrate chaos tests into continuous integration workflows, providing a detailed strategy for building and testing resilient systems.
+Additionally, it discusses how to write chaos tests, providing a detailed strategy for testing resilient systems.
-date: 2024-07-25T9:17:34+05:30
+date: 2024-08-26
-lastmod: 2024-07-25T9:17:34+05:30
+lastmod: 2024-08-26
 images: ['simulating-outages-for-local-cloud-apps-with-localstack-chaos-api-cover.png']
 contributors: ["Harsh Mishra", "Anca Ghenade", "Viren Nadkarni"]
 tags: ['tutorial']
 leadimage: 'simulating-outages-for-local-cloud-apps-with-localstack-chaos-api-cover.png'
+show_cta_1: true
 ---

 {{< img-simple src="simulating-outages-for-local-cloud-apps-with-localstack-chaos-api-cover.png" >}}